vg11072001/ML-Infused-Python-Toolkit/DSA Python/Readme.md

         return negatives + positives
 ```
 Time & Space Complexity
-* Time complexity:
+- Time complexity: O(d∗n)O(d∗n)
-O
-(
-d
-∗
-n
-)
-O(d∗n)
-* Space complexity:
+- Space complexity: O(n)O(n)

-O
-(
-n
-)
-O(n)
-* Where
-n
-n is the size of the array
-n
-u
-m
-s
-nums and
-d
-d is the number of digits in the maximum element of the array.
+> Where n is the size of the array nums and d is the number of digits in the maximum element of the array.

 6. Shell Sort
 ```python
 class Solution: